arifgarayev/arifgarayev/README.md

 Hi there 👋 I'm Arif Garayev, with over five years of Software Engineering experience at companies like [ACM](https://www.acm.org/) and [Bolt.eu](https://bolt.eu)

-My proficiency in Python, C, JavaScript, C#, SQL, and NoSQL enables to develop solutions that are tailored to specific business needs.
+My proficiency in Python, C, JavaScript, C#, SQL, and NoSQL enables to develop solutions for specific business needs.
 I also enjoy tinkering with electronics, hardware hacking, and software development in general.

 Please find me on [LinkedIn](https://www.linkedin.com/in/garayevarif/) for a more detailed description of my full work experience, education and certification.
 You can get in touch with me by email at [garayevarif@gmail.com](mailto:garayevarif@gmail.com)